bence-szalai/datasci-phd-course/README.md

   be using at the workshop) open together.
 How can you best fit both on your screen?
 Will it work better for you to toggle between them using a keyboard shortcut?
 Try it out in advance to decide what will work best for you.

+The course will be recorded on Zoom automatically.
+Ask the teachers for a link, if you missed class, or want to check the examples, explanations, etc again.

 This [blog post](https://carpentries.org/blog/2020/06/online-workshop-logistics-and_screen-layouts/)
 includes detailed information on how to set up your screen to follow along